Sunidhi1864/sunidhi/README.md

-# sunidhi
+# CodeSnap
-This is my first Git Repository
+This is my first Git Repository.
+Author - Sunidhi